 Discus Fish Food & Diet

-A good diet for Discus Fish should include the following:
+A varied diet for Discus Fish should include:

 Discus Fish Diet Foods To Avoid

 Some foods should be avoided when feeding Discus Fish.
-These foods can cause health problems for the fish.
+These foods can cause health problems or pollute the water:

 Feeding The Fry